-The remainder of this consultation document is structured as follows:
+The remainder of this document is structured as follows:

 - Section 2 highlights upon the MCA's previous market review decisions concerning the provision of voice call termination on individual public telephone networks provided at a fixed location in Malta.
-This section also outlines the key market trends and developments for the fixed line sector in Malta over the last few years, mainly in terms of the competitive structure, retail demand and take-up, retail fixed line tariffs and wholesale fixed call termination charges. - Section 3 focuses on the legislative framework governing the provision of electronic communications products and services in Malta. - Section 4 defines the relevant product and geographic markets concerning the provision of fixed voice call termination on individual public telephone networks in Malta. - Section 5 analyses the state of competition in the identified wholesale markets by considering a number of criteria for the assessment of SMP. - Section 6 addresses the potential risks to competition arising from the SMP position of FNOs in the markets in question and discusses the MCA's proposed regulatory approach to counter these risks. - Section 7 lists the MCA's consultation questions on the definition of relevant markets, the assessment of competition in these markets and the proposed approach to ex ante regulatory intervention. - Section 8 deals with the arrangements for submitting comments to this consultation exercise.
+This section also outlines the key market trends and developments for the fixed line sector in Malta over the last few years, mainly in terms of the competitive structure, retail demand and take-up, retail fixed line tariffs and wholesale fixed call termination charges. - Section 3 focuses on the legislative framework governing the provision of electronic communications products and services in Malta. - Section 4 defines the relevant product and geographic markets concerning the provision of fixed voice call termination on individual public telephone networks in Malta. - Section 5 analyses the state of competition in the identified wholesale markets by considering a number of criteria for the assessment of SMP. - Section 6 addresses the potential risks to competition arising from the SMP position of FNOs in the markets in question and puts forward the MCA's regulatory approach to counter these risks.